 Tom works to identify public programming opportunities for the Washington, DC site.
 He seeks out and manages VIP speakers, links programs to academic initiatives at NYU, builds audiences, and connects events to other NYU global sites.
 In addition, he initiates and facilitates the participation of national experts and scholars, policymakers, professionals and entrepreneurs in both classroom lectures and special program events.
 Coordinating with other NYU administrators and faculty, he creates and maintains a robust program and event schedule including symposium, speaker series, lectures, and extra-curricular programming.
 Tom oversees the NYU DC internship program by managing the relationships with the internship providers and ensuring placements for NYU students.
 He works with the Assistant Vice President for Government Affairs on State Department and Embassy initiatives in Washington, DC and abroad in order to ensure that technical issues such as visas are addressed and programmatic possibilities are explored.
 He is the founder and director of NYU Washington, DC's DC Dialogues program.

-Tom is also the Assistant Director of New York University’s John Brademas Center where he oversees the Center’s program agenda, acts as the Congressional liaison and coordinates its Congressional Internship Program.
+Tom is also the Deputy Director of Programming and Outreach of New York University’s John Brademas Center where he oversees the Center’s program agenda, acts as the Congressional liaison and coordinates its Congressional Internship Program.
 Recently, collaborating with other Congressional centers, he has created The Young Leaders Network, connecting today’s young leaders to established policymakers, experts and mentors in Washington, DC.

 Prior to joining the Brademas Center, he acted as the office administrator for New York University’s office of government and community affairs.
 From 1999 until 2004, Tom worked in the U.S. Senate for Senator Tom Daschle (D-SD), and was the Senator’s Director of Correspondence.
 Tom received his B.A. from The Catholic University of America with minors in Philosophy and Religious Studies and earned his Masters of Public Administration with a specialization in management of public and nonprofit organizations from the Robert F. Wagner Graduate School of Public Service at New York University.

-Tom enjoys running along the Potomac and exploring DC nightlife.
-He is an avid traveler having visited nearly 40 countries and has flown enough miles to circle the earth 40 times.
+Tom enjoys running around the Arboritum and exploring DC nightlife.
+He is an avid traveler having visited nearly 40 countries and has flown enough miles to circle the earth 60 times.
 He looks forward to working with students on their professional career goals while they live, study and work in the city he calls home.

-Sharlene is a Bronx, New York native and serves as the Residential Life Coordinator at NYU Washington D.C.
+Sharlene is a Bronx, New York native and serves as the Program Manager at NYU Washington D.C.
 Her work involving international and experiential education has helped her build culturally aware and sustainable communities within residences in Boston, London and now in the nation’s capital.
 She received her B.A. in Journalism at Northeastern University and has studied and worked in five countries across five continents.

 Before joining the NYU Washington D.C. team, she worked with The George Washington University in the Office for Study Abroad and with first-year Northeastern students in London.
 Her passion for learning, leading and adventure has taken her far beyond the borders of the Bronx and she looks forward to sharing this enthusiasm with the NYU Washington D.C. community.